Recovery Meetings Offer Your Patients:

-- Learning and practicing life skills that encourage and improve personal growth.
+- Learning and practicing coping skills that encourage and improve personal growth.

 - Encouragement to keep trying.

-Developed by neuropsychiatrist Dr. Abraham Low, RI was originally designed to help his patients transition from hospitalization to life in the community.
-The peer leader model helps patients see that others in their situation have succeeded.
+Founded in 1937, Recovery International was originally formed to help patients transition from hospitalization to life in the community.
+Neuropsychiatrist Dr. Abraham Low, a pioneer in cognitive behavioral therapy, developed the 4-Step Method and trained others to use it as a way to augment professional therapy.
+The peer-peer model helps patients see that others in their situation have succeeded.

-It is an additional tool for support of the therapeutic process.
-If you would like more information, don’t hesitate to contact me or join our next “Intro to RI” webinar for mental health professionals.
+If you would like more information, contact us to set up an “Intro to RI” webinar for mental health professionals.

 Numerous studies and published articles have demonstrated the effectiveness of the program.
 Recovery International has been recognized by The American Psychiatric Association, honored with a Significant Achievement Award in 2000.